 Prompted by home-grown campaigns, Straw No More & The Last Straw on the Great Barrier Reef, in April 2018 Council resolved to remove single-use plastics from its operations and transition its functions and events to reusable or compostable alternatives.
 Since then, Council has:

-- Introduced single-use plastic free conditions for stallholders at all Council-run markets (108 outdoor markets per year)
+- Introduced single-use plastic free conditions for stallholders for Council-run venue hire, events and markets.

 - Successfully called on Local Government Association Queensland to produce a state-wide program to phase out single-use plastics from council operations and events and to help support local communities and industry to transition away from these items.